echolox/smartbcr2k/README.md

 In Ableton Live it would look like this.
 Notice how we don't directly connect to the BCR2000 ports:
 ![Ableton Live Midi Screenshot](https://cloud.githubusercontent.com/assets/10747793/25379343/fceb28a8-29ac-11e7-8082-0958e5a531c3.png)

+You will also need to dedicate at least one page on your BCR2k (used here as an example) to the SMCI.
+Map all your controls in this order: Macro Dials, Macro Dial Buttons, Buttons, Main Dials, Bottom Right Buttons, starting with CC1 und Channel 7 (eventually 1, my config is a little old).
+The last Button on the very bottom right should end up with CC 108.
+See the [definition of the BCR2k](devices/bcr2k.py) device for further details.

 Now you should be able to start the main script.
 I'm providing my own profile that has a bunch of features already configured.
 Just start it by running
 ```
 python main.py echolox -i
 ```
 `echolox` is the name of the profile to be loaded.
 It refers to a `echolox.bcr` file in the profiles directory.
 The `-i` flag drops us into interactive mode.
-This is useful if you want to do some scripting wihle the unit and the SMCI are running, possibly even connected to the DAW.
+This is useful if you want to do some scripting while the unit and the SMCI are running, possibly even connected to the DAW.
 Remember: Because this script sits between your controller and the DAW it is possible to stop, start, dis- and reconnect controllers and develop new features without ever closing your DAW.
 Exit using `CTRL+Z then Enter`.